Industrial Water Pollution: Understanding Waste Discharge

 shunwaste

 Industrial waste is defined as waste generated by manufacturing or industrial processes.
-The types of industrial waste generated include cafeteria garbage, dirt and gravel, masonry and concrete, scrap metals, trash, oil, solvents, chemicals, weed grass and trees, wood and scrap lumber, and similar wastes.
-Industrial waste water usually contains specific and readily identifiable chemical compounds.
+It includes cafeteria garbage, dirt and gravel, masonry and concrete, scrap metals, trash, oil, solvents, chemicals, weed grass and trees, wood and scrap lumber, and similar wastes.
+Industrial solid waste can be solid, liquid, or gases held in containers, and it is divided into hazardous and non-hazardable waste.

 shunwaste